Appian (NASDAQ:APPN) Releases FY 2021 Earnings Guidance

-APPN has been the subject of a number of research reports.
-Truist Securities cut their target price on shares of Appian from $205.00 to $120.00 and set a hold rating for the company in a research report on Monday, August 2nd.
-Morgan Stanley lowered their price target on shares of Appian from $100.00 to $91.00 and set an underweight rating on the stock in a report on Friday, May 7th.
+Several equities research analysts recently commented on the stock.
+Truist Securities dropped their price objective on shares of Appian from $205.00 to $120.00 and set a hold rating on the stock in a research note on Monday, August 2nd.
 Zacks Investment Research raised shares of Appian from a sell rating to a hold rating in a report on Wednesday, July 7th.
-Truist lowered their price target on shares of Appian from $205.00 to $120.00 and set a hold rating on the stock in a report on Monday, August 2nd.
+Macquarie raised shares of Appian from an underperform rating to a neutral rating and set a $80.00 price objective for the company in a report on Tuesday, May 25th.
+Morgan Stanley decreased their price objective on shares of Appian from $100.00 to $91.00 and set an underweight rating for the company in a report on Friday, May 7th.
+Finally, Truist decreased their price objective on shares of Appian from $205.00 to $120.00 and set a hold rating for the company in a report on Monday, August 2nd.
 They noted that the move was a valuation call.
-Finally, Barclays lowered their target price on shares of Appian from $83.00 to $77.00 and set an underweight rating on the stock in a research note on Friday, May 7th.
-Two investment analysts have rated the stock with a sell rating, six have given a hold rating and one has issued a buy rating to the company.
-The stock currently has an average rating of Hold and an average target price of $122.00.
+Two investment analysts have rated the stock with a sell rating, six have assigned a hold rating and one has assigned a buy rating to the stock.
+The company presently has a consensus rating of Hold and an average target price of $122.00.

-In related news, insider Robert Charles Kramer sold 9,563 shares of Appian stock in a transaction on Monday, June 21st.
-The shares were sold at an average price of $140.63, for a total value of $1,344,844.69.
-Following the sale, the insider now owns 126,788 shares in the company, valued at $17,830,196.44.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Albert G.W.
-Biddle III sold 5,900 shares of Appian stock in a transaction on Thursday, July 1st.
-The shares were sold at an average price of $134.97, for a total transaction of $796,323.00.
-Following the completion of the sale, the director now owns 9,096 shares in the company, valued at approximately $1,227,687.12.
+In other news, Director Albert G.W.
+Biddle III sold 5,900 shares of the firm’s stock in a transaction dated Thursday, July 1st.
+The shares were sold at an average price of $134.97, for a total value of $796,323.00.
+Following the sale, the director now directly owns 9,096 shares in the company, valued at approximately $1,227,687.12.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Robert Charles Kramer sold 9,563 shares of the firm’s stock in a transaction dated Monday, June 21st.
+The shares were sold at an average price of $140.63, for a total transaction of $1,344,844.69.
+Following the completion of the sale, the insider now owns 126,788 shares in the company, valued at $17,830,196.44.
 The disclosure for this sale can be found here.
-43.90% of the stock is currently owned by company insiders.
+Company insiders own 43.90% of the company’s stock.

+A hedge fund recently raised its stake in Appian stock.
+Morgan Stanley boosted its holdings in shares of Appian Co.
+(NASDAQ:APPN) by 23.2% in the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 595,919 shares of the company’s stock after buying an additional 112,399 shares during the quarter.
+Morgan Stanley owned 0.84% of Appian worth $82,087,000 at the end of the most recent reporting period.
+38.04% of the stock is owned by hedge funds and other institutional investors.

 About Appian